open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 [HTTP semantic conventions](/docs/specs/semconv/http/http-metrics/) are stable and will not change.

-## What did we learn along the way?
+## What challenges did we overcome

 Testing across different versions of Spring Boot is not an easy task, especially when you add GraalVM to the mix.